tckmn/vim-minisnip/README.md

 `_java_main` will create a `main` snippet only when `filetype=java`, allowing you to add ex. a `_c_main` snippet and so on.

+Here is a demo of the basic features of minisnip:

 ![demo GIF 1](https://raw.githubusercontent.com/KeyboardFire/keyboardfire.github.io/master/s/vim-minisnip/demo1-s.gif)

+Here is another example that shows how arbitrary code can be executed from within a snippet, allowing dynamic snippets based on the file name or other
+conditions:

 ![demo GIF 2](https://raw.githubusercontent.com/KeyboardFire/keyboardfire.github.io/master/s/vim-minisnip/demo2-s.gif)